Aboitiz Corporate Governance

 Insider Trading Prohibition

-Insider trading is strictly prohibited under the Company’s General Trading Policy, the Code of Ethics and Business Conduct, the Company’s Manual on Corporate Governance, and under the PSE and SEC rules.
-The Company’s General Trading Policy prohibits every member of the Company’s organization, from any misuse of insider information.
+Insider trading is strictly prohibited under the Company’s General Trading Policy, the Code of Ethics, the Company’s Manual, and under the PSE and SEC rules.
+The Company’s General Trading Policy prohibits every member of the Company’s organization from any misuse of insider information.
 All team members of the Company are mandated to exercise prudence in handling material non-public information in the course of their work and in relation to the trading or dealing with AEV securities.
 The Company strictly enforces its trading blackout and insider trading policy to curtail opportunistic dealings in the Company’s shares.
-Any violations are required to be reported to the Board Corporate Governance Committee.
+Any violations are required to be reported to the SGRPT Committee.

 Reporting of Share Trades